-REPORT: CABINET DATE OF DECISION 22 November 2023 REPORT TITLE: 2023-24 Period 5 Financial Performance Report CORPORATE Jane West DIRECTOR C Corporate Director of Resources (Section 151 Officer) LEAD OFFICER: Allister Bannin, Director of Finance (Deputy S151) LEAD MEMBER: Cllr Jason Cummings, Cabinet Member for Finance KEY DECISION?
-Yes Reason: Key Decision - Decision incurs expenditure, or makes savings, of more than £1,000,000 or such smaller sum which the decision-taker considers is significant having regard to the Council's budget for the service or function to which the decision relates CONTAINS EXEMPT INFORMATION?
-No Public Grounds for the exemption: N/A WARDS AFFECTED: All
+REPORT: CABINET

+DATE OF DECISION 31 January 2024

+REPORT TITLE: 2023-24 Period 7 Financial Performance Report

+CORPORATE Jane West

+DIRECTOR С orporate Director of Resources (Section 151 Officer)

+LEAD OFFICER: Allister Bannin, Director of Finance (Deputy S151)

+LEAD MEMBER: Cllr Jason Cummings, Cabinet Member for Finance

+KEY DECISION?
+Yes Reference number: 8623EM

+Reason: Key Decision - Decision incurs

+expenditure, or makes savings, of more than

+£1,000,000 or such smaller sum which the

+decision-taker considers is significant having

+regard to the Council's budget for the service or

+function to which the decision relates

+CONTAINS EXEMPT No Public

+INFORMATION?
+Grounds for the exemption: N/A

+WARDS AFFECTED: All